rjiang03/HCL-OT/README.md

 # Hard-Negative-Sampling-via-Regularized-Optimal-Transport-for-Contrastive-Representation-Learning

-[Your Project Title] is the accompanying code for the paper "[Your Paper Title]" by [Author(s)].
+This is the official code for the paper "Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning".
 This repository contains the implementation of [model name] and related experiments described in the paper.

 ## Table of Contents
 - [Installation](#installation)